 Downloaded : 1737 times.

-Keywords : Ischemia Modified Albumin, Protein Carbonyl, Biomarker, Non-ST-segment Elevation Myocardial Infarction
+Keywords : Ischemia modified albumin, Protein carbonyl, Biomarker, Non-ST-segment Elevation myocardial infarction

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Materials and Methods: We selected 52 patients of both sexes with diagnosis of NSTEMI within 6 hours.
-52 healthy individuals without significant differences in sex and age having normal range of cTnI results were enrolled as control group.
-Serum samples were collected and IMA, PC, MDA, and TAC levels were quantified, and their findings were compared with serum cTnI levels as the "gold standard".
+Materials and Methods: We selected 52 patients of both sexes with the diagnosis of NSTEMI within 6 hours.
+Fifty-two healthy individuals without significant differences in sex and age having normal cardiac troponin I (cTnI) levels were enrolled as control group.
+Serum samples were collected and IMA, PC, MDA, and TAC levels were quantified and then, their findings were compared with serum cTnI levels as the "gold standard".